 E. coli, Proteus mirabilis, Pseudomonas aeruginosa, Salmonella, Staph aureus, Strep pyogenes, and Candida albicans.
 Many of those bugs cause common GI illnesses, pneumonia, bronchitis, and of course, Candida albicans is responsible for those nagging yeast infections.
 Staph aureus is notorious for complicating wound healing and skin infections, and there’s supporting research from one New Zealand researcher that suggests wound gels which contain antibacterial, raw honey have been helpful against MRSA ( or methicillin-Resistant Staph aureus.)

-What are the healing properties of honey?
+What are the healing properties of honey useful in wound healing?

 It has a high osmolality, which means when applied to wounds, it draws fluid and lymph from the underlying tissue to the wound area.
 The fluid helps provide nourishment to the healing wound.